Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 1. Duplicate `src/i18n/locales/en/common.json` into a new language folder.
 2. Update `src/i18n/index.ts` to include the new namespace.
 3. Ensure translation keys follow the existing structure to avoid runtime `undefined` content.
-4. Update `LocaleToggle.tsx` to surface the new language option.
+4. Update `LanguageToggle.tsx` to surface the new language option.

 ### Customising Theme Tokens
 - Update `tailwind.config.js` to adjust colour palette or shadows.